Akay97/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Task (8) will give all permission to the other user but exclude user and group Task (9) changed the mode of the file "hello" to 753 Task (10) writes a script that changes the mode of two files in reference to each other
+Task (8) will give all permission to the other user but exclude user and group Task (9) changed the mode of the file "hello" to 753 Task (10) writes a script that changes the mode of two files in reference to each other Task (11) writes a script that add permission to the current directory and its subdirectories